Donate

 Strategic Principles

-Resourcing: Ideas Have Consequences
+Ideas Have Consequences – Content Development

 Ideas are the underlying infrastructure of human deeds.
-Hence, if we wish to impact human and societal behavior in the long run, we should aim at impacting the world of ideas.
-Religious beliefs, thought, and tradition are all key in this context.
-Our goal is to propel a paradigm shift anchored in the core ideas that motivate people to act through original research and ideas.
-We call this Resourcing.
-We are not reforming our religious principles to align with external values, nor do we encourage or expect our non-Jewish partners to do so.
-Instead, we intend to bring forward new and creative thinking rooted in our traditional sources and create the intellectual infrastructure for a paradigm shift.
+Hence, if we want to impact human and societal behavior in the long run, we would be better off aiming to influence the world of ideas.
+Religious beliefs, thoughts, and traditions are key in this context.
+Our goal is to drive a paradigm shift anchored in the core ideas that motivate people to act, through original research and insights.

-Connection Before Correction
+Connection Before Correction – Interfaith Diplomacy

 The path to the mind goes through one’s heart.
 One of the primary reasons for religion being part of the problem of social tensions is the lack of trust between adherents and leaders of different faiths.
 While deeper rectification can only be achieved in the world of ideas, one of the most significant steps should be establishing deep, long-term, and trust-based relationships with influential non-Jewish partners worldwide.